rebeccapeltz/imagecon/lessons/02-upload-via-a-serverless-function.md

 In this exercise we'll take a look at how to create server-side uploads using serverless functions.
 Using the combination of Next.js and Vercel we can write [servless (lambda) functions](https://vercel.com/docs/concepts/functions/serverless-functions) with ease.

-Such functions are useful because they are executed on a server and therefore we can created signed uploads to Cloudinary because this time we can not only specify a cloud name but we can safely add the Cloudinary API key and secret as well.
+Such functions are useful because they are executed on a server, and therefore we can created signed uploads to Cloudinary because this time, we can not only specify a cloud name, but we can safely add the Cloudinary API key and secret as well.
 There are many languages that you can write a serverless function in, we'll be utilising JavaScript and leverage [Cloudinary's Node.js SDK](https://cloudinary.com/documentation/node_integration).

 There are two steps that we need to complete.
 The first one is to create the serverless function, the second is to create a page to invoke that function.